mondoohq/docs/docs/mql/resources/oci-pack/README.md

 # Mondoo Oracle Cloud Infrastructure (OCI) Resource Pack Reference

-The Oracle Cloud Infrastructure (OCI) resource pack lets you use MQL to query and assess the security of your OCI cloud services.
+The Oracle Cloud Infrastructure (OCI) resource pack lets you use MQL to query and assess the security of your OCI services.

 Resources included in this pack: